albar965/littlenavmap-manual/en/CONNECT.md

 5. Check the value for the port. `51968` is the default value and does not need to be changed usually.
 6. Click connect.
 The dialog will close and _Little Navmap_ will try to establish a connection in the background which can take some time, depending on your network.
 Your aircraft will show up on the map and on the `Simulator Aircraft` dock window once a flight is set up and loaded on the simulator.
 You will see the message `Connected.
 Waiting for update.` in the `Simulator Aircraft` dock window if no flight is loaded yet (i.e. the simulator still shows the opening screen).
 Note that it sometimes can take a while until an error is shown if you used the wrong values for hostname or port.

+Select `Connect automatically` if you do not want to connect manually.
+The start order of all three programs \(simulator, _Little Navconnect_ and _Little Navmap_\) does not matter if this is checked and the programs will find each other.

+Deselect `Fetch AI or multiplayer aircraft` or `Fetch AI or multiplayer ships` in `Tools` -> `Options` of _Little Navconnect_ to disable the transfer of this information across the network.
+This can be useful for performance reasons if you use large amounts of AI but do not want to see it in _Little Navmap_.

 ### Connect Dialog Options

 * **`Disconnect`:** Disconnects the current session and stops automatic reconnect.
 * **`Connect`:** Tries to connect.
 An error dialog will be shown if no connection can be established. _Little Navmap_ will constantly try again if `Connect automatically` is enabled.
 * **`Close`:** Closes the dialog without any changes to the current connection status.
 * **`Connect automatically`:** _Little Navmap_ will try to connect constantly if this is enabled.
- * All connection attempts will stop immediately if you uncheck this button.
+ * All connection attempts will stop immediately if you deselect this button.
  * You have to click `Connect` to start the automatic connection attempts after checking this button.
 * **`Update Time Interval`:** Allowed range is 50 milliseconds up to 1 second. _Little Navmap_ fetches data from Flight Simulator using this time interval.
 Increase this value if you experience stutters or lag in the simulator.
 A lower value will result in more fluid map updates in _Little Navmap_.
+* **`Fetch AI or multiplayer aircraft` and `Fetch AI or multiplayer ships`:** Disables fetching of AI vehicles.
+These settings are applied immediately.